The Davis Kelin Law Firm will give you a voice.

 Inadequate Medical Care In Jails Or Prisons

-Since last year only 3% of inmates in the United States receive treatment for mental illness.
+Since last year only 3% of inmates in the United States received treatment for mental illness.
 In California and Texas it is higher, but overall US prisons are lacking in services for those who need it the most.
 Since a policy change in May 2014, treatment for inmates has declined every year since.

 There are 146 law enforcement agencies in New Mexico only 3 had a policy to submit a written statement on when a firearm was pointed at a subject.
 To combat excessive use of force in law enforcement departments across New Mexico, it is recommended that other departments step in to monitor and probe such incidents.